rafeehcp/frontend-app-bl-dashboard/README.rst

 ***************

-After copying the template repository, you'll want to do a find-and-replace to replace all instances of ``frontend-template-application`` with the name of your new repository.
+After copying the template repository, you'll want to do a find-and-replace to replace all instances of ``frontend-app-bl-dashboard`` with the name of your new repository.
 Also edit index.html to replace "Application Template" with a friendly name for this application that users will see in their browser tab.